You Don’t Always Have to Feel Exhausted

 Your Initial Consultation

-When you come in for a sleep apnea consultation with us, you’ll meet Dr. Bangs and she’ll walk you through:
+When you come in for a sleep apnea consultation, Dr. Bangs will personally guide you through:

 • A preliminary health questionnaire